cmharlow/rialto-wiki/Loading-data-into-Vitro:-Fuseki-HTTP-SPARQL-Update-API.md

 By the time we ran the Fuseki load scenario, the RIALTO team determined that inferencing within the datastore was *not* necessary, so we turned it off for this test.

+# Running Fuseki

+Note: Fuseki must (at this time) be run in a console session as tomcat does not allow the order of applications startups to be set and when fuseki starts before vitro it fails to start.

+1. login to the vitro development server
+2. Move into the fuseki folder: `cd /opt/app/vitro/shared/apache-jena-fuseki-3.7.0`
+3. Run the server with the `vitro` data set `./fuseki-server --loc=data --update /vitro`

 # Findings

 ## Runtime